Use Case

 • Treat the linked analysis as the creative reference and the script as the execution layer you customize.

-How much time does content batching actually save?
+How much time does batching actually save?

 Other Use Cases